moment-eng/moment-docs/atlas-docs/getting-started.md

  KIND    NAME    INSTANCE NAME        INSTANCE UID Moment  moment  moment-ecs-follower  070e9fcc-ffcb-4ced-b118-6731b67a0a4b
 ```

+## Step 6: Install Atlas in your cloud environment

+Once we verify this proxy works locally, we need to install it in your cloud environment.
+Atlas has [installation guides][install-guides] for several types of cloud deployment.
+Notably:

+-   [Kubernetes via Kustomize][install-guides-kube-kustomize].
+-   [ECS via Pulumi][install-guides-ecs-pulumi].

 ## Step 7: Develop Your Custom Tools and Dashboards